 It was not only our return to this event but none other than “Le Maestro” aka “THE GOAT” (Greatest Of All Times) Sebastien Loeb’s.
-Another favorite WRC driver of the past also returning was Petter Solberg, who had just finished another epic season in the World Rallycross Championship competing in a wining VW team.
-He was out for a joy ride in the all new VW Polo R5 calling upon his years of experience and providing some development feedback for the car.
+Another favourite WRC driver of the past also returning was Petter Solberg, who had just finished another epic season in the World Rallycross Championship competing in a winning VW team.
+He was out for a joy ride in the all-new VW Polo R5 calling upon his years of experience and providing some development feedback for the car.

 Overnight the cars changed from Gravel Spec to Tarmac, the high suspension and knobbly tires were gone and the big wheels to house the large breaks were bolted on ready to hit the roads.
 Saturday morning came and so did the miserable weather, RAIN!
 This was not what the drivers wanted nor us who had trekked miles into SS9 Querol; which was supposed to be the second stage of the day following on from SS8 Savalla.
 However due to the large volume of fans who had overrun the village of Conesa the stage was canned on the grounds of safety, boy that was a close call as we had originally planned to head their first.